“College-prepared and career-ready for the 21st century”

 It provides students with technical instruction and practical experience in an area incorporating sustainable and green vehicle technologies.
 Instruction includes classroom and workplace policies and procedures in accordance with federal, state, and local safety and environmental regulations.
 It covers the proper use, maintenance, and storage of auto repair tools and equipment as well as the effective use of service manuals and computer-based information systems.
 Emphasis is placed on the techniques in the following areas of brake diagnosis and repair: general, hydraulic system, drum brake, disc brake, power assist units, wheel bearings, parking brakes, electronic brake, and control systems.
 It also teaches trade mathematics, resource management, employability skills, and entrepreneurial skills.

-PREREQUISITES: Enrollment requires successful completion of the Auto Tech: Engine Repair (79-90-73) course.
+Prerequisites: Enrollment requires successful completion of the Hybrid & Electrical Vehicles/1 (797042) course.